aiforged/docs/docs/services/classification/aiforged-classifier.md

 The AIForged Classifier is a supervised machine learning service that classifies documents (and pages) into business-ready categories.
 It is cost‑effective, reliable, and typically requires minimal maintenance over an agent’s lifetime.
 Use it to route work, branch flows, and organize documents for downstream processing.

+!!! tip
+    For new classification projects, start with the [LLM Classifier](llm-classifier.md).
+Use the AIForged Classifier when you specifically want a supervised, training-sample-based model lifecycle.

 !!! info
     Ideal for document triage, inbox routing, automated foldering, and pre‑processing before specialized extraction.